Uber, Lyft pledge to pay for legal fees of drivers sued under Texas abortion law

-RIO GRANDE VALLEY, Texas (KVEO) — The nation’s two biggest ride-share companies are both planning to legally support drivers who may be sued under a new Texas law that penalizes anyone who drives a woman to an abortion clinic after six weeks into a pregnancy.
+RIO GRANDE VALLEY, Texas (ValleyCentral) — The nation’s two biggest rideshare companies are both planning to legally support drivers that may be sued under a new Texas law that penalizes anyone who drives a woman to an abortion clinic after six weeks into a pregnancy.

 Lyft announced it was setting up a Driver Legal Defense Fund to cover all legal fees for drivers sued under SB8, Texas’s controversial abortion bill that bans the procedure six months into a pregnancy and penalizes anyone who assists in the process.